Published on November 17th, 2017 | by Chuck504

 Chase bank bonuses are from the best bank bonus around.
 There is no minimum on the direct deposit requirement, it’s easy to keep the account fee free, and the bonuses are a nice chunk of change.
 If you’ve never completed a bank bonus before, this is a good one to start with.
 We’ll be adding this bonus into our list of Best Bank Bonuses.

 Remember to always check your Chase preapproved credit card offers when visiting a Chase branch; you might even get lucky and end up with a Sapphire Reserve preapproval or an INK preapproval.
+There is also a $300 business checking bonus you can currently do in branch.
 Thanks to Out Of Toilet Paper for finding the latest link.

 Useful posts regarding bank bonuses: